elrmndo/elrmndo/README.md

 ### ❤️ More About me

-- 🌱 I’m currently learning: Flutter
+- 🌱 I’m currently learning: Flutter, Python
 - 👯 I’m looking to collaborate on reactjs projects
 - 😄 Pronouns: He/Him
 - ⚡ What I do outside work: Reading Books, Meditation, YouTube, Reddit, Anime